 - Keep your records: Any and all records from the injury and subsequent medical visits will be used in your case.
 Keep detailed records of everything.

 - Contact a lawyer: It is important to have an advocate who understands the granular details of Pennsylvania workers’ compensation laws and can serve as a guide through the process as you focus on healing completely.

 Dealing with injury and/or illness alone is extremely taxing – emotionally, mentally, financially, and physically.
 Adding a legal case on top of that can be grueling.
-Remember, it’s a step by step process that is first and foremost about full recovery.
-Knowledge and information is power, and someone on your side, fighting for your rights will most certainly be beneficial.
+Remember, it’s a step-by-step process that is first and foremost about a full recovery.
+Knowledge and information are power, and someone on your side, fighting for your rights will most certainly be beneficial.
 Claimants with a lawyer on their side typically win more than three times the compensation than do those who go it alone.
 The consultation is free, so there is no risk in learning about your legal rights and options.